 Last train timing

 - Andheri West to Dahisar East train at 10:30 p.m.

 - Gundavali to Dahanukarwadi via Dahisar East at 10:30 pm.

 There are 3 ways to book the ticket.
 The staff issuing the ticket are very friendly and professional.

 - Ticket counter – There is at least 2 ticket counter at every station.
 You can mention your destination and book your ticket with cash.

 - SBI Mumbai Metro – You can apply for a Mumbai Metro card at the counter at any station.
-You will need to fill out a form and provide ID proof like a Driving license, PAN Card, or Aadhar card and a one-time top-up of Rs.
-100 and top up in multiples of Rs.100 thereafter.
+You must fill out a form and provide ID proof like a Driving license, PAN Card, or Aadhar card and a one-time top-up of Rs.
+100 and top up in multiples of Rs.100 after that.
 The global transit limit is Rs.2000. tap your card at the entry barrier and move towards taking your metro; it is simple.

 - Ticket Vending Machine – There are many ticket vending machines at every station, but I found more non-operational.

 Mumbai (formerly Bombay) is a heavily populated metropolis on India’s west seaside.
 A financial hub, it’s India’s biggest city.
 On 16 April 1853, India’s foremost train started its operation.
-Mumbai trains are the busiest railways globally and carry approximately 2.2 billion passengers yearly.
+Mumbai trains are the busiest railways globally, carrying approximately 2.2 billion passengers yearly.